 Yesterday, I took four different varieties of my preserves to a cheese tasting that my friend Tenaya organized.
 Let me tell you, this quince jelly was so, so good paired with a Spanish goat cheese called Idiazabal (please don’t ask me to pronounce it).
 With Thanksgiving coming up, I can also imagine it smeared on a piece of leftover turkey to very pleasing results.

-The recipe I used is after the jump.
+The recipe I used is below.
 Since there’s no additional pectin here, you can scale the recipe up or down as needed.
 However, I wouldn’t increase the size of the recipe too, too much, as it will then take more time to cook the jelly to the correct temperature.

 To make quince juice: